alifirhas/cmdk-revision/src/520-535/523-Evolve-again.md

 So far, in the world of Sanctuary, or the world of Diablo, there is only one recorded case that has returned from the void, and that is Lilith!

-No one knows what method Lilith came back through, but there is a precedent for her return, so the archangels of the high heaven did not take the method of exile in the void against their old rivals, the Seven Demon Kings, Instead, he chose to use the dark soul stone for soul imprisonment.
+No one knows what method Lilith came back through, but there is a precedent for her return, so the archangels of the High Heaven did not take the method of exile in the void against their old rivals, the Seven Demon Kings, Instead, he chose to use the dark soul stone for soul imprisonment.

 As for Roy, if Auriel had not seen the 'miracle' of exile through her authority, Tyrael and Itherael would not have used this method.
 It's useless to Roy, the only way to cause trouble for Roy is to exile...